dialpad/dialtone-legacy/docs/components/presence.md

 ## Usage

-The Presence component renders a circle indicating showing the status of a user.
+The Presence component renders a circle indicating the current status of a user.

 <dialtone-usage>
 <template #do>